 On the LinkedIN group, “Learning, Education, and Training Professionals Group,” Phuong Nguyen posted the question: “What are your crazy facilitation ideas that have worked or you’d love to try?”
 I reposted the wonderful question again on the group called “Effective and Fun Training Techniques.”
 What follows are some of my favorite posts from those discussions.

 Take your group of students down to the cappuccino strip (the row of coffee shops), split up into pairs, and each pair go to a different coffee shop and order something different.
-Then meet up afterwards and debrief on the quality of service, the points of difference of each coffee shop, weak & strong points, etc. Easy and fun, and people will just about teach themselves if you get it right.
+Then meet up afterward and debrief on the quality of service, the points of difference of each coffee shop, weak & strong points, etc. Easy and fun, and people will just about teach themselves if they get it right.
 Posted by Ross Woods

 To invent a new laundry detergent, we had session participants role-play a day in the life of a sock.
 To generate a new make-up, we had participants imagine the unique make-up needs of a mermaid, a pioneer woman, a vampire, and an animated character.
 The animated character led to a very successful new product from Prescriptives: the idea of light-reflecting make-up called, appropriately enough, Magic.
 Posted by Bryan Mattimore, author of Idea Stormers (Wiley Jossey-Bass)

-I had a course of 15 people with two thirds male and one third female.
+I had a course of 15 people with two-thirds male and one-third female.
 I put all the women in one group and the men in two other groups to work on a case study in the evening of a residential course (with a presentation of their findings first thing the following morning).
 When I handed out the group lists I was greeted with cries of “bastard.”
 The male teams decided that they just could not do worse than the female team.
 And, the female team decided that they would smash the male teams into the ground.
 Instead of working until about 9:30pm and then adjourning to the bar all groups worked into the early hours!
 Posted by Jeremy Hall

 I once had a class that had PhDs along with non-HS graduates.
 The PhDs tended to go too fast and the non-HS graduates had trouble keeping up.
 Until… I paired them together.
 That worked well because the experts helped the new users.
-I’ve used the technique since, to help struggling students and to help those students who arrive late or “miss” a portion of class.
+I’ve used the technique since, to help struggling students and to help those students who arrive late or “miss” a portion of the class.
 Posted by Glenn D

 This technique gets (and keeps) people engaged.
-Early in the training someone will ask a question.
+Early in the training, someone will ask a question.
 I’ll pause, look at the person as if I’m going to be mad, pull out my wallet, and hand that person a $1 bill, exclaiming, “That was an OUTSTANDING question!
 Jimmy gets a dollar.”
-And then to the rest of the class I’ll say, “You’ve heard of ‘pay for performance’ right?
+And then to the rest of the class, I’ll say, “You’ve heard of ‘pay for performance’ right?
 Well, in this class I pay for great questions, and that was a great question.”

 I’ll do this several times and sometimes even include a $5 bill for a truly SUPERIOR question.
 This, of course, gets people wanting to ask questions — which is good!
 Pretty soon, someone will catch me NOT handing out a dollar and say, “That was a great question; Sally should get a dollar!”
 I’ll respond, “Well, there are dollars floating around out there; who’d like to give Sally a dollar?”
 Sure enough, someone will hand Sally a dollar.